 8:07 IRAs ($0 to $75k)

 I started saving 10% of my gross income into my Roth IRA as soon as I started receiving a stipend and maintained that savings rate for 3 years.
 Kyle didn’t intentionally start saving right away, but allowed money to build up in his checking account.
-In 2009, he opened and maxed out a Roth IRA in 2009, and maxed out a Roth IRA every year following.
+He opened and maxed out a Roth IRA in 2009, and maxed out a Roth IRA every year following.

 Further Reading: My Biggest Financial Mistake and Why I’m Glad I Made It